Charles Casuscelli: Early years and background

 Casuscelli was born in Rome, Italy and emigrated to Australia in 1963, aged seven years.
 His family established their home in Blacktown, Sydney and he was a student firstly at Blacktown North Public Primary school and then Blacktown Boys High School.
 At 16 years of age, he opted to enter the workforce as a Trainee in the Postmaster-General's Department.

-He has been married to Maria for more than 31 years and is the father of two daughters.
+He is married to Maria and is the father of two daughters.

 Professional career

 Casuscelli completed his technical training as a telecommunications technical officer just as the Postmaster-General's Department was split into Australia Post and Telecom.

 He advanced to the role of project manager developing computer systems to enable real-time management of telecommunications services.
 He left Telecom Australia and undertook continuous full-time service as an officer with the regular army from 1988 to 1992.
 He was appointed as a staff officer (captain) at Headquarters Australian Defence Force and later as a major on the Headquarters of Land Command.
 He was responsible for the planning and implementation of command, control and communications systems within the combat elements of the Australian Army.

 Casuscelli's first senior management appointment in the private sector was with the market research company AC Nielsen, he had two roles the first as national operations manager for the Media Research Division and later as director of business re-engineering for the Australian business.
 Many years later he returned to the company as director of operations for the Pacific region.

 Casuscelli joined the Roads & Traffic Authority in October 1997.
 Holding a dual role, he was the NSW Transport Management Centre's project director responsible for establishing the new facility.

 In 2001, he commenced work as a senior executive with the NRMA Motoring and Services.
 After a relatively short period ~ 2 years he set up his own private consultancy and delivered professional services to the transport, telecommunications, OH&S, marketing and advertising industries.

 In amongst his continuous full-time service with the Australian army, Casuscelli has been an Army Reserve Signal Corp officer since 1978 having served in a range of appointments including officer commanding a Royal Australian Signal Corp unit.
 He holds the Reserve Force decoration in recognition of his service.

 Casuscelli is also a member of the South West Metropolitan District Emergency Management Committee and works with the emergency services and other public agencies to ensure that Sydney's Inner West is prepared for major emergencies.